 As soon as you land on the hotel’s homepage, you’re pulled in further by the grand, high-quality carousel of hotel images showcasing the impressive entrance and luxurious amenities.
 And although this hotel is especially photogenic, high-quality images are something that you can achieve affordably regardless of your hotel style.

 Use images wisely to encourage viewers to stay on your website.
-Only show off your best shots and make sure they are optimally sized for your page so that you can convert more travellers into guests.
+Only show off your best shots and make sure they are optimally sized for your page so that you can convert more travelers into guests.

 Text overlay that encourages direct bookings: The Palladio